0xFlicker/ord-axolotl-dev-server/README.md

 You will need to reload the browser to see the updates.

 Additional content can be added to the [content](./content/) folder if needed.

+Change the [100 blockhash](./r/blockhash/100) file to a to a new random blockhash or the tokenId in [metada.json](./metadata.json) if you want a new token to generate.